Short ciliary nerves

 The short ciliary nerves are nerves of the orbit around the eye.
 They are branches of the ciliary ganglion.
 They supply parasympathetic and sympathetic nerve fibers to the ciliary muscle, iris, and cornea.
 Damage to the short ciliary nerve may result in loss of the pupillary light reflex, or mydriasis.

 Structure

 The short ciliary nerves are branches of the ciliary ganglion.
 They arise from the forepart of the ganglion in two bundles connected with its superior and inferior angles.
-The lower bundle is the larger than the upper bundle.
+The lower bundle is larger than the upper bundle.
 These split into between 6 and 10 filaments.

 They run forward with the ciliary arteries in a wavy course.
 One bundle is set above the optic nerve, while the other bundle is set below it.
 They are accompanied by the long ciliary nerves from the nasociliary.

 They pierce the sclera at the back part of the bulb of the eye, pass forward in delicate grooves on the inner surface of the sclera, and are distributed to the ciliary muscle, iris, and cornea.